Alfresco/alfresco-helm-charts/docs/build-your-own-charts.md

 * Alfresco content repository
 * A database that hosted outside of the kubernetes cluster

-> Below example also present using an "unmbrella" Helm chart but most of the
+> Below example also present using an "umbrella" Helm chart but most of the
 > same approach is applicable to other deployment method as explained above.

 #### Declaring chart as dependency